-- We take our role incredibly seriously and are determined to put as much as possible back into the communities we are privileged to visit.
-We have gone to great lengths to personally research our group tours and to meet with our locally owned and operated suppliers.
-We have built up strong relationships with these operators who we prefer to call ‘colleagues’.
+- As a business, we take our role incredibly seriously and are determined to put as much as possible back into the communities we are privileged to visit.
+Undiscovered Destinations have gone to great lengths to personally research our group tours and to meet with our locally owned and operated suppliers.
+Strong relationships have been built with these operators who we prefer to call ‘colleagues’.
 We believe that our continued success is dependent on this close relationship.

 - Our travellers are usually only accompanied by locally based staff and guides.
-Unlike some ther small group tour operators, we do not send UK or other non-local staff to escort our clients unless absolutely unavoidable.
-This ensures that your tourist spend goes directly in to the local economy.
+Unlike some other small group tour operators, we do not send UK or other non-local staff to escort our clients.
+This only happens when it is absolutely unavoidable.
+Additionally, this ensures that your tourist spend goes directly in to the local economy.

-- We actively support and advise our overseas colleagues on a range of issues, which are intended to benefit their overall business, not just the business they do with Undiscovered Destinations.
-We have advised on brochure and website design, and have contributed financially to their overseas marketing campaigns.
+- Undiscovered Destinations actively support and advise our overseas colleagues on a range of issues.
+In fact, this is intended to benefit their overall business and not just the business they do with Undiscovered Destinations.
+We have advised on brochure and website design and have contributed financially to their overseas marketing campaigns.

 - Our overseas operators are encouraged to join us in the UK at travel shows to jointly promote their destination.
-We will consider payment of their airfare and accommodation costs to make this possible.
+For example, we will consider payment of their airfare and accommodation costs to make this possible.

-- Undiscovered Destinations, together with our overseas colleagues can often be described as the pioneers in tourism.
-We therefore believe that this represents a unique and exciting opportunity to formulate a clear Environment Policy at an early stage of the country’s tourism development.
-We are determined to set the standard and to do this we constantly review our operations both locally and in the UK.
+- Undiscovered Destinations along with our overseas colleagues can often be described as the pioneers in tourism.
+We believe that this represents a unique and exciting opportunity.
+It allows us to assist in the formulation a clear Environment Policy at an early stage of the country’s tourism development.
+All at Undiscovered Destinations are determined to set the standard and to do this we constantly review our operations both locally and in the UK.

-- We are working closely with our locally owned suppliers to inform and educate their staff about a range of issues, including litter and waste disposal.
+- We work closely with our locally owned suppliers to inform and educate their staff about a range of issues.
+For instance, litter and waste disposal and also water conservation.

-- Litter is a huge problem in many countries where there is limited or no infrastructure for waste disposal, let alone recycling facilities.
-The first step is to ensure that on our group tours, we minimise the use of resources in the first place, in order to generate less waste.
+- Litter is a huge problem in many countries where there is limited or no infrastructure for waste disposal.
+The first step is to ensure that on our group tours we minimise the use of resources in the first place.

-- Many of the hotels and lodges we use are in extremely remote areas and are therefore almost entirely self-sufficient, using local sources of food, labour and construction materials.
+- Clearly a lot of the hotels and lodges we use are in extremely remote areas.
+Many are therefore almost entirely self-sufficient, using local sources of food, labour and construction materials.

 - We only work with small group sizes, averaging just 6 clients.
-Our small group sizes have a very low impact on the environment.
+Undiscovered Destinations small group sizes have a very low impact on the environment.

 - Some of our trips include camping.
 We go to great lengths to travel without leaving any trace of our visit.

-- We encourage clients to make full use of our website, including the facility to download a brochure and tour dossier for viewing, rather than sending printed copies in the mail.
+- Clients are encouraged to make full use of our website.
+This includes the facility to download a brochure and tour dossier for viewing.
+Printed copies are then not required.

-- We are avid users of public transport and the company and its Managing Director do not own any motor vehicles.
-We use our local metro system to commute to the office and the national rail network to travel to meetings and appointments within the UK.
+- Our team are avid users of public transport and the company and its Managing Director do not own any motor vehicles.
+The local metro system is used to commute to the office and the national rail network to travel to meetings and appointments within the UK.
 We avoid taking domestic flights for travel within the UK.